-- 88.9% of patients reported that when they were first admitted they were made to feel welcome and were given enough information about the ward. - 88.9% reported that they were provided with copies of their care plans always or most of the time. - 88.9% of patients rated the NICPM service as either "excellent" or "good" - 100% of those who had identified family/carers involved reported that the support/advice received by their family/carers was "excellent" or "good"
+- 87.5% of patients reported that when they were first admitted they were made to feel welcome and were given enough information about the ward. - 87.5% reported that they were provided with copies of their care plans always or most of the time. - 100% of patients who provided feedback rated the NICPM service as either "excellent" or "good" - 87.5% of those who had identified family/carers involved reported that the support/advice received by their family/carers was "excellent" or "good"